Are you struggling with an anxiety disorder?

 Anxiety disorders can be caused by physical illnesses, such as heart disease and hypothyroidism, but this is rare.

 Mental health professionals use a standardized tool called the Diagnostic and Statistical Manual (DSM-5) to diagnose types of anxiety disorders.
-The DSM -5 is recognized as the authority on mental health types of disorders and must be used by all types of mental health professionals.
+The DSM -5 is recognized as the authority on all mental health conditions and types of disorders and must be used by all types of mental health professionals.

 Anxiety Disorder Treatment